Amed Rosario Player Props: Guardians vs. Phillies

 Amed Rosario At The Plate

-- Rosario has 17 doubles, five triples, three home runs and 22 walks while batting .255.
+- Rosario is hitting .255 with 17 doubles, five triples, three home runs and 22 walks.

-- Rosario is batting .217 with one homer during his last outings and is on a four-game hitting streak.
+- Rosario will look to extend his five-game hitting streak.
+He's batting .273 with one homer during his last outings.

-- Rosario has picked up a hit in 60 of 90 games this year, with multiple hits 21 times.

-- He has gone deep in three games this year (3.3%), leaving the park in 0.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.